softwareconstruction240/softwareconstruction/instruction/introduction/introduction.md

 More importantly than the actual grade you receive from this course is the degree to which you stretch yourself.
 Software construction is an area that takes decades of effort to master.
 If you approach this subject matter intentionally, with effort and curiosity, you will find your value as a software engineer greatly increased.

 Take the time during the course to dive deeper into topics that you find interesting.
 Learn from external sources and gain a wide perspective of understanding.
 Question what is being taught and seek to find a better way to construct software.
-With this attitude, **you** might lead the next software construction revolution.
+With this attitude, **you** might be the next leader of a new revolution in software construction.